 What to do next

-On the HTTP Flood Protection tab of the Security Reports page, you can view the protection details of HTTP flood protection rules.
+On the HTTP Flood Protection tab of the Security Reports page, you can view the protection details of the configured protection rules.
 For more information, see IP address blacklist, custom rule, scan protection, HTTP flood protection, and region blacklist modules.

 References

-Protection configuration overview: describes protected objects, protection modules, and protection processes.
+Protection configuration overview: describes the protection objects, protection modules, and protection process.

-CreateDefenseRule: creates a protection rule.
-When you call this operation to create an HTTP flood protection rule, you must set the DefenseScene parameter to cc.
+CreateDefenseRule: You can call this operation to create an HTTP flood protection rule by setting the DefenseScene parameter to cc and configuring the rule content.